splunk/public-o11y-docs/metrics-and-metadata/metrics-finder-metadata-catalog.rst

 Increase search results
 ------------------------------------------------------------

 If your search didn't match any metrics, change the query or remove a filter.
-Shorter search terms (like ``util``) are likely to match more results than longer terms (like ``utilization``).
+Shorter search terms like ``util`` are likely to match more results than longer terms like ``utilization``.
 If you don't see any results using a long search term, try shortening it to a prefix or separating it into a few smaller terms.
 For example, break ``NumRequests`` into ``num requests``.

 You can also uncheck :guilabel:`Active metrics only` to include inactive metrics that are no longer actively sending data to Infrastructure Monitoring in your search.
-(By default, the Metric Finder will only look for metrics that are actively sending data.)
-If this control is unchecked, the time series count shown when you hover over a metric name will include matching inactive time series as well as active time series.
+By default, the Metric Finder looks for metrics that actively send data.
+If you uncheck this control, the time series count shown when you hover over a metric name include matching inactive time series as well as active time series.

 .. _open-chart-from-metric: